DEV Community

 🎯 7.
 Self-Consistency

-Self-consistency means asking the model to generate multiple answers and then choosing the most consistent one.
+Self-consistency is prompting the LLM on same task, multiple times, in order to generate multiple answers and then choose the most consistent one.
 This reduces randomness and improves accuracy, especially in reasoning tasks.
+This can be done manually with code or the LLM can be instructed to do so.

 Generate 3 different reasoning paths and return the most consistent answer.